 Then we measured each circle’s circumference and diameter.
 This turned into practice writing numbers the right way around and a lesson on the fine art of measuring with fractions, because the tiresome circles didn’t come in whole inches.
 Then we had a lesson on converting fractions into decimals on the calculator, because calculators don’t speak fraction.
 Then we had a lesson on rounding to two decimal points.
 Then we had a lesson on using calculators, because apparently it’s not an inborn skill.
 Kate, by this time, was long gone playing ponies.

 We had a lesson on plugging numbers into equations: what number did we measure for the orange circle’s CIRCUMFERENCE?
 Okay, write that here.
 What number did we measure for the orange circle’s DIAMETER?
 Remember, dia- means “across.”
 Write that here.
 So type them into the calculator… nope, that’s the “multiply” button, you want the “divide” button… write that down…

 Much to everyone’s credit, once the numbers were in, all of our pi calculations were between 3.0 and 3.3.
 I talked about how pi is a constant, which means no matter what circle you look at, anywhere, ever, if you measure it exactly, the relationship between its circumference and its diameter will always come out to about 3.14.
 Smile and nod.

 Upon which, Meg went and painted a picture of a sailboat and I drank a medicinal Dr. Pepper.

 Happy Pi Day, everyone.
 Please celebrate by not calculating pi five times with your kindergartener.
 I think there’s .57 of a lemon pie in the fridge waiting for me.

-Photo Credit: Second, third, and fourth images by Carolyn Bales.
+Photo Credit: iStock.
+Second, third, and fourth images by Carolyn Bales.